 |Leadership Vancouver Island – West Coast Chapter|

 LVI is an accredited program and guided by local leaders in government, business and non-profit organizations.
 Over its 10-year history, LVI has evolved to become a unique and effective leadership development experience, and for the past three years, the West Coast chapter has tailored a unique approach to west coast communities.
-The CBT administers LVI on behalf of the region in order to grow local leaders, provide local education opportunities, and develop cross-community and cross-cultural connections.
+The CBT administers LVI on behalf of the region in order to grow local leaders, provide local educational opportunities, and develop cross-community and cross-cultural connections.
 Upon completion of the program, students are eligible to receive six credits from Vancouver Island University.

 “The LVI program is not only a life-changing experience for the participants, but is reshaping our region.
 It is an opportunity for participants to connect with their community, learn about themselves and strengthen their skills while developing lifelong relationships.
 This program is building local leaders that will enrich our community in so many important ways.”